Nadhim Zahawi heckled at University of Warwick by trans rights protesters

 Philosophy professor Kathleen Stock has been criticised for her views on trans rights and quit her post at the University of Sussex after protests.

-She has firmly rejected the claim of transphobia, while the minister has previously said it was "unacceptable that a scholar of her calibre should be hounded out of university".
+She has firmly rejected the claim of transphobia, while the minister has previously said it is "unacceptable that a scholar of her calibre should be hounded out of university".

 Warwick Pride said Mr Zahawi "plays a significant role in institutional transphobia as education secretary".

-They were referencing his role alongside the Equality and Human Rights Commission to produce guidelines for how teachers should treat trans students.
+They were referencing his role alongside the Equality and Human Rights Commission producing guidelines for how teachers should treat trans students.

 The university's Conservative Association said it supported the freedom of people to express their views and it was a "shame" protesters had stopped Mr Zahawi "from expressing his".